nitaku/networkview/README.md

 where `group`, `size` and `weight` are optional properties.

-Then pass it to the NetworkView's constructor, along with a selector matching the SVG node:
+Then pass the JSON object to the NetworkView's constructor, along with a selector matching the SVG node:

 ```javascript
 var net = new NetworkView({selector: '#the_graph', graph: json_graph});